Welcome to St Mary'sHere you will find out about our Parish, our groups and administration

 Legacies are always most welcome and are a considerable help in dealing with major expenses of the Parish.
 Parishioners wishing to leave a legacy in their wills can use the suggested wording available as a document on our website.

-If you would like more information about our finances please email Richard Marke at email@example.com or write to him via 4 Harley Street, Bath, BA1 2SF.
+If you would like more information about our finances please email Dayne Netto at firstname.lastname@example.org or write to him via 4 Harley Street, Bath, BA1 2SF.

 Our Community is important as it witnesses to Christ in the north of Bath, especially through the celebrations of the Sacraments.
 Over 390 adults and children attend our Church each Sunday.
 We baptise 20-30 people each year.
 All this means our Parish is thriving, providing us with a vibrant community which is worth preserving.